surya0249/CloudFormation/README.md

+## Drift:
+### Drift is the difference between the expected configuration values of stack resources defined in CloudFormation templates and the actual configuration values of these resources in the corresponding CloudFormation stacks.

 ### 1. Login to your AWS account and head over to the AWS CloudFormation console.
 ### 2.	we will launch a new stack which will launch Security group.
 Click on the "Create Stack" button.